 - Tap Allow to allow Google Photos to see and back up your photos and videos.

 - The Backup & sync enrollment window will appear.
-By default, it is set to upload only on Wi-Fi at the free high-quality resolution — which will be more than enough for the vast majority of users.
+By default, it is set to upload only on Wi-Fi at high-quality resolution — which will be more than enough for the vast majority of users and save space in your Google One storage.
 If you want to change either of these settings, tap Change settings.

-- If you want to have photos upload at original quality — which will count against your Google Drive/Google One storage limit — tap Original.
+- If you want to have photos upload at original quality, tap Original.

 - If you want to upload photos for backup even when you're on mobile data, tap Use cellular data to back up.